AdrieanKhisbe/diractions/README.md

 ## Usage

 Here is some more in depth description about how to use *Diractions*.
-*Diraction* is both a function suite, and the function alias and var it will create for you.
+*Diraction* is both a function suite, and the function aliases and vars it will create for you.

 ### Define your own diractions
 First step is to define your *diractions*, associate name to your most used directory.